smitpi/XDHealthCheck/docs/docs/Start-CitrixAudit.md

 # Start-CitrixAudit

 ## SYNOPSIS
-Creates and distributes  a report on catalog, groups and published app config.
+Creates and distributes  a report on Catalog, groups and published app config.

 ## SYNTAX